 NASA will trim from the bottom to accommodate a half-billion-dollar hole in its expected funding this year, halting or shrinking low-priority programs to keep top-dollar efforts like the Orion crew exploration vehicle and International Space Station assembly on track.
 With scant hope for a loophole in the year-long continuing resolution ordered by the new appropriations chairmen in the Democratic 110th Congress, Administrator Michael Griffin says his choices are clear.
 "We will ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Griffin says NASA will protect CEV, station against flat-budget squeeze".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Griffin says NASA will protect CEV, station against flat-budget squeeze".